Southeast 1/4, District Lot 1012, Queen Charlotte Land District 46.

 Visit Old Masset, only minutes away where local Haida artists display their silver, gold, argillite carvings and jewelry.
 Road access available to the north end of Naikoon Provincial Park on Tow Hill Road.
 Tow Hill’s (109 meter) 358 feet basalt cliff is the most prominent landmark on the northeast coast.

 The immediate property area was settled in the early 1900’s with the area around Silver Lake being a 1500 acre ranch on which beef cattle were bred.
-In recent years it is reported that the hard packed beach area served as a roadway for the extraction of forest products.
+This property was originally accessed by an old wagon trail known as the “Carr & Whittle” trail, which went from the beach to the Silver Lake area.
+At one time the hard packed beach area served as a roadway for the extraction of forest products.

 The Haida First Nation people have lived on Haida Gwaii for thousands of years.
 They have been referred to as the Vikings of the Northwest Pacific for their seafaring prowess.
 They are also well known as skilled artists, importing raw materials from the mainland and transforming them into amazing works that could still be functional.
 Today there are two major Haida communities left on Haida Gwaii, Old Masset and Skidegate.
 Both communities are vital to the island’s major industries, while preserving their cultural heritage.